Directed by Tracy Deer | Written by Deer and Meredith Vuchnich | 92 min

 Kiawentiio is a terrific young actor, selling every emotional shift.
 This while Deer manages the tonal colours — leaning heavily on news and archival footage from Oka to establish time and place, and then later exploring the trouble the teens get up to, frequently in response to what’s happening around them, handled with a deft hand and terrific character work all around.

-If some of the directorial choices feel a little raw and rough in some areas while also too neat in others, there’s every indication that Deer, an experienced documentary filmmaker, is finding an individual and effective voice as a feature filmmaker.
+If some directorial choices feel a little raw and rough while others are a bit too neat, there’s every indication that Deer, an experienced documentary filmmaker, is finding an individual and effective voice as a feature filmmaker.

 Where her film is most potent is in depicting the grotesque racism and the fear this family has to navigate in order to make it through a day.
 There’s a shot from within a car, with Lily, Beans, and Ruby screaming and crying as a crowd of white people throw rocks at the windows, the cops just standing and watching, that I won’t forget anytime soon.